 If you think your backyard trees simply hibernate during winter, think again.
 The show may seem over once autumn leaves fall, but there’s actually a lot that trees do during winter to get ready for spring.

 Take tree growth, for starters: most of the growing points in a tree are protected inside winter jackets called buds.
 Food reserves are carefully conserved for the coming needs of spring, and water continues to move through a tree until it freezes.
 Still, trees remain vulnerable during these protective stages, and they need your help to be more efficient and effective now so they can thrive in spring.
-The International Society of Arboriculture (ISA) suggests the following six tree-care chores for your winter maintenance list.
+The International Society of Arboriculture (ISA) suggests the following six tree-care chores to spur your winter tree care.

 - Add a thin layer of composted organic mulch to blanket the soil surface.
 It’ll protect and conserve tree resources while recycling valuable materials.